iririthik/Brain-Reasoning-Model-BRMs-/README.md

 # Tribe v2
 https://ai.meta.com/blog/tribe-v2-brain-predictive-foundation-model/
-you can learn about tribe v2 model by meta which generates the brain data for each dataset
+This project uses TRIBE v2 by Meta FAIR for research purposes. you can learn about tribe v2 model by meta which generates the brain data for each dataset